Opportunities From: Golden Harvest Food Bank

 Volunteer: Aiken Campus Volunteering (Morning Shift)

-Volunteers at the Aiken Campus help support multiple programs from packing Backpack Meals for students, assembling Senior Boxes, packing Meals for Families, sorting and packing canned goods, or sorting fresh produce.
+Volunteers at the Aiken Campus help support multiple programs from packing Backpack Meals for students, assembling Senior Food Boxes, packing meals for families, sorting and packing canned goods, or sorting fresh produce.

 If you have a group larger than 5, please sign up under the Group Opportunities or email Volunteers@goldenharvest.org